Mapping lash designs isn’t ‘one-size-fits-all’.

 This extension creates a glamorous look, though it may be too heavy for most people's lashes.

 For healthy, strong, thick natural lashes.
 Creates an extreme look, although it might be too heavy for most people's lashes.

 BL lash extensions produce extension lashes with lengths from 5mm-20mm.
 The most popular extension length is around 11mm or 12mm.

 Generally speaking, shorter extensions of 5-9mm are used for inner corners or under eyelash extensions, and 9-13mm extensions are used for the majority of the set.
-Some artists mix longer lengths from 14mm or longer lashes to create a Hybrid volume effect.
+Some artists mix longer lengths from 14mm or longer lashes to create a Hybrid eyelash extension.